labe/sinatra_user_accounts/creating_accounts.md

 1. Find the user based on <code>params[:user][:username]</code>
 2. Check if <code>user.password</code> matches <code>params[:user][:password]</code>
 3. If it matches, redirect the user to wherever (see above).
-4. If it doesn't match, you'll probably want to just send them back to the login page so they can try again.
+4. If it doesn't match, you'll probably want to display the login page again so they can retry submitting.
-5. (You can get fancy and show an error message on the login page so the user knows why they've been sent back there!)
+5. (You can even get fancy and show the error message(s) on the login page so the user knows why they're still seeing the same page!)

 ```ruby
 post '/login' do